ChrisDeadman/Usb2Gameport/README.md

 Convert a USB HID device (joystick, gamepad) into a Gameport joystick with the power of arduino :-)

+**Note**: This is obsolete and has been superseded by [usb-to-ps2-gameport-hat](https://github.com/ChrisDeadman/usb-to-ps2-gameport-hat).

 ![Example Device](example_device.jpg)

 ## Notes